bahrus/trans-render/README.md

 ctx is an object meant to pass data through (repeated, nested) transforms.
 It includes a number of [internal, reserved properties](https://github.com/bahrus/trans-render/blob/baseline/types2.d.ts#L1).

-TypeScript Tip: Some of the parameters, like target, are quite generic (e.g. target:HTMLElement, item: any).
-But one can add typing thusly:
+TypeScript Tip: Some of the properties of ctx, like target, are quite generic (e.g. target:HTMLElement, item: any).
+But one can add more specific typing thusly:

 ```Typescript
 summary: ({target, item} :  {target: HTMLInputElement, viewModel: MyModel, item: MyModelItem}) =>{